 “For the winter sleep the hedgehog generally digs into the earth to a depth of up to 2.5 feet [76 cm], usually somewhat less.
 It descends under the surface of the earth along its gently sloping burrow, which is up to 5 feet [7.6 m] long.
 It often digs down between the roots of bushes and trees.”

 It’s not clear whether Zarudny observed hedgehogs digging these holes himself, or if he found hedgehogs in these burrows and assumed they had dug them.
 Hedgehogs are not particularly powerful diggers and one wonders whether the hedgehogs had actually taken over abandoned earthworks of rabbits, foxes or badgers.
-Finally, on the subject of capitalising on the work of other species, hedgehogs will use nests abandoned by other hedgehogs and, in July 2020, one was found fast asleep in a blackbird's nest about 60cm (2 ft.) off the ground in a bush in Cleveland, northern England, having apparently eaten the eggs.
+Indeed, on the subject of capitalising on the work of other species, hedgehogs will use nests abandoned by other hedgehogs and, in July 2020, one was found fast asleep in a blackbird's nest about 60cm (2 ft.) off the ground in a bush in Cleveland, northern England, having apparently eaten the eggs.
+Finally, in October 2020, a hedgehog entered a conservatory near Aberdeen in Scotland through a catflap and went to sleep inside a motorbike helmet, from where it was extracted, checked over by a rescue, and released.

 It should also be noted that hedgehogs may not always use a nest and can sometimes be found lying up in long vegetation.